-One of the biggest benefits of the home gym is the convenience.
+One of the biggest benefits of the home gyms compared to a gym membership is the convenience.
 You are the boss, there are no opening or closing hours, and you're in control.

 No one wants to look foolish, but learning new movements and exercises takes time, and being able to do so in the privacy of your own home is priceless.

-Setting up a well-equipped home gym can be an expensive exercise, but you will never have to pay monthly costs ever again once you have finished.
+Setting up a well-equipped home gym can be an expensive endeavour, but you will never have to pay monthly costs ever again once you have finished.

-While it may take a year or two for you to break even, once you have, you will never have to spend money on membership ever again.
+While it may take a year or two for you to break even, once you have, you will never have to spend money on a gym membership ever again.

 How to Build a Garage Gym on a Budget?